jxxcarlson/elm-blackbox/README.md

 ## Compilation

-To compile `elm-bb` just run `sh makes.sh`.
+To compile `elm-bb` just run `sh make.sh`.
 To use your build locally, run `node src/elm.repl`.

 If you use npm, you can compile with `npm run build` and run locally with `npm start`